nicholasRutherford/LatinSquareSolver/docs/source/index.rst

 License:
 --------
 .. image:: ./images/gplv3.png
-This software is licensed under GPL V3.
+This software is licensed under GPLv3.
 For the full license
 see: :ref:`license-label`

 Contents: